learnk8s/learnk8s.io/_blog/deploying-laravel-to-kubernetes/index.md

 __The application__

-I have prepared a simple Laravel application which you can clone from <a href="https://github.com/learnk8s/laravel-kubernetes-demo" target="_blank" rel="noopener" class="link">GitHub</a>{%include link/external.html href="https://github.com/learnk8s/laravel-kubernetes-demo" text="just text" title="title" rel="noopener" %}.
+I have prepared a simple Laravel application which you can clone from <a href="https://github.com/learnk8s/laravel-kubernetes-demo" target="_blank" rel="noopener" class="link">GitHub</a>.
 It is nothing more than a fresh Laravel installation.
 Therefore you can follow this example using either the demo application or just create a new Laravel application.
 To use the demo application clone it in your project's directory.

 ```bash
 cd /to/your/working/directory